-The Read Array command can be used to sequentially read a continuous stream of data from the device by simply providing the clock signal once the initial starting address is specified.
-The device incorporates an internal address counter that automatically increments every clock cycle.
+The Read Array command can be used to sequentially read a continuous stream of data from the device by simply providing the clock signal once the initial starting address has been specified.
+The device incorporates an internal address counter that automatically increments on every clock cycle.